mooz/xkeysnail/README.md

     # and may fail to do so if gcc is not installed.
     sudo pacman -Syy
     sudo pacman -S gcc

+### Solus

+    # Some distros will need to compile evdev components
+    # and may fail to do so if gcc is not installed.
+    sudo eopkg install gcc
+    sudo eopkg install -c system.devel

 ### From source